 Nodepool¶

 Here you will find information about managing the Nodepool service when deployed with the SF Operator.
-It does not replace Nodepool's documentation, but addresses specificities and idiosyncrasies induced by deploying Nodepool with the SF Operator.
+It does not replace Nodepool's documentation, but addresses specificities and idiosyncrasies of deploying Nodepool with the SF Operator.

 - Architecture